Auvergne Station: History

-A stockman named Alexander McDonald was murdered by Aborigines at Auvergne in 1918, he was found by the station manager, Archie Skulthorp, with a spear in his back and the tracks of a big mob of natives leading off into the bush.
+A stockman named Alexander McDonald was murdered by Aboriginal people at Auvergne in 1918, he was found by the station manager, Archie Skulthorp, with a spear in his back and the "tracks of a big mob of natives" leading off into the bush.

-By 1923 the size of the property was estimated at 5900 sqmi and was one of the larger runs in the Northern Territory, although it was less than half the size of the largest of the day; Victoria River Downs, which occupied 13100 sqmi.
+By 1923 the size of the property was estimated at 5900 sqmi and it was one of the larger runs in the Northern Territory, although it was less than half the size of the largest of the day, Victoria River Downs, which occupied 13100 sqmi.

-An Aboriginal murderer known as Tiger was murdered himself at Auvergne in 1953.
-Tiger was killed by another Aborigine known as Split Lip Dick who fled into the bush with Tiger's young wife.
+An Aboriginal murderer known as "Tiger" was murdered himself at Auvergne in 1953.
+Tiger was killed by another Aborigine man known as "Split Lip Dick", who fled into the bush with Tiger's young wife.
 Over 5,000 unbranded scrub bulls had to be shot at the property in the same year.
-Most of were thought to have come from neighbouring Victoria River Downs which was a far less developed property.
+Most of were thought to have come from neighbouring Victoria River Downs, which was a far less developed property.
 Auvergne had a herd of about 18,000 head in 1953.
 At about the same time the property had been acquired by the Peel River Land and Mineral Company along with Headingly Station in Queensland.

-In 2010 the station manager, Stuart McKechnie, found the fossilised remains of a Diprotodon sticking out of a riverbank on the property.
-Although lacking a tail and a head the skeleton was almost completely intact.
+In 2010 the station manager, Stuart McKechnie, found the fossilised remains of a diprotodon sticking out of a riverbank on the property.
+Although lacking a tail and a head, the skeleton was almost completely intact.
 McKechnie kept the remains a secret for two years before palaeontologists from the Museum and Art Gallery of the Northern Territory came to excavate it in 2012.